Autonomous-Finance/e2e-ar-connect-example/README.md

-# Example project for using ArConnect with Botega using Playwright and TS.
+# Example project for using ArConnect with Botega with Playwright and TS.

 ## Prerequisites